koajs/koa/docs/faq.md

   now that generators allow us to write code with less callbacks.
 Connect is equally capable, and some may still prefer it, it's up to what you prefer.

+## Do Generators Decrease Performance?

+  Barely - check out the benchmarks in our readme, the numbers are more than fine, and there's no substition for proper horizontal scaling.